The Unsung Season: Gardens in Winter

 In my talk, “The Unsung Season, Gardens in Winter,” we look at the many possibilities for interest way past first frost.
 I consider form, line, color, texture, plays of light and shadow, movement, sound, birds, surprises you find when you drag yourself out of the comfy fireside chair and go outdoors.
 Big structures carry the garden when details are buried under snow, evergreens provide color and form, deciduous trees and shrubs create form with lines.
 Seedheads and pods lend punctuation and texture and many herbaceous plants – I call them my foul weather friends – persist well into winter.

 I’ve come to appreciate winter as a transition from fall to spring.
-In autumn, ornamental grasses, berries and seedheads (many attractive to birds) are in their glory.
+In autumn, ornamental grasses, berries and seedheads (many attractive to birds – see my story, For the Birds) are in their glory.
 Then colored and textured barks, needles and buds take center stage.
 Before you know it, early bulbs are pushing up under the snow.
 I make sure to plant the earliest of early bloomers in warm microclimates so I have flowers before snow in the rest of the yard melts.
 The unsung season never seems unbearably long any more, for there is so much to see and enjoy.
+Here’s an Unsung Season list of plants that make the season sing.

 This talk is guaranteed to inspire gardeners to appreciate winter in new ways.
 It can also be expended into a workshop with outside exploration, weather and venue permitting.